spectre-team/spectre/docs/Spectre.DivikWpfClient.md

 2. Row with global *m/z* axis - data has to be resampled before usage.
 3. Data of each spectra, each consisting of two lines:
     1. Spatial coordinates of a spectrum (X, Y, and Z, separated with spaces).
-    *Please note, that Z coordinate is not used yet, so it can be e.g. set to zero.*
+    *Please note, that Z coordinate is currently not used.
+Therefore each Z value can be safely set to zero.*
     2. Intensity values for each *m/z* value specified above, separated with spaces.
 Their number **must** be equal to the number of elements in *m/z* axis.
 This is similar to *imzML* format in *processed* form.